ecooleyduke/Elite-to-Everyone-Ultramarathon/README.md

 2. Click the **"Download"** button to get the `.zip` file.

-3. Extract the contents into the project's data/ folder:
+3. Extract the contents into the project's `data/` folder
-./data/ultra-marathon/

 4. Your folder structure should look like this:
 ```